cewoodaus/personal-website/content/event/composite-quantum-systems-as-quantum-clocks-and-thermometers/index.md

 abstract: >-
   Composite particles (like atoms and molecules) are unique tools for testing joint quantum and general relativistic effects.
-These particles are often described as `clocks', in direct analogy to atomic clocks, however one could also think of them as `thermometers', as they thermalise via coupling to external fields.
+These particles are often described as 'clocks', in direct analogy to atomic clocks, however one could also think of them as 'thermometers', as they thermalise via coupling to external fields.
 Hence, one asks if we can use these particles to tease out quantum features of temperature, in analogy to how idealised clocks have been used to probe the quantum nature of time.